 - The LEGO Channel — Channel 1385

 If you own a Samsung smart TV or mobile device, you actually have many more free streaming services you can check out.

 Pluto TV is perhaps the best of the free streaming services that use a channel guide format.
 It has a lot more content than Samsung TV Plus, including content that’s currently not available on any other free service.

 Tubi TV is the home for live streaming news, with over 80 different local news stations around the nation that can be accessed on its channel guide.
-You can also watch lots of great movies and TV shows on demand.
+There’s also lots of entertainment and other content on its channel guide as well.
+You can watch lots of great movies and TV shows on demand.
 There’s also a small but growing number of original TV shows and movies to watch.